deviantech/rack-referrals/README.md

 Rack/Referrals
 =============

 Rack/referrals is a rack middleware that extracts information from each request about the referring website.
 Specifically, it parses the HTTP-REFERER header and tells you if the request came from a known search engine (and if so, what the search terms were).
+It was inspired by the [search_sniffer](https://github.com/squeejee/search_sniffer) plugin, but provides that functionality as a middleware.

 Purpose
 -------

-Ever wanted to know if the page is being viewed by a user who got there via a search engine?
-If so, ever wanted to show them a link like "Interested in <search term>?
+Ever wanted to know if the user viewing the current page got there via a search engine?
+If so, ever wanted to show them a link like "Interested in *[search term*]?
 Click here to browse related widgets"?

 Yeah, this'll help.